 Rewriting History: What If the US Federal Highway System Had Not Been Built?

-Post by Kali Breheny, Proposal Manager at Waycare
+By Kali Breheny, Proposal Manager at Waycare

 Everyone driving on the roads in America today is familiar with the interstate highways in place throughout the country.
 This system was championed by President Dwight D. Eisenhower after his exposure to the first iteration of Germany’s Autobahn.
 Eisenhower recognized the need for a network of roads, which could accommodate more vehicles and be used for the country’s safety and defense plan.
 In his mind, the growth of the United States was tied to this project.

 Let’s consider an alternate reality in which Eisenhower did not win the presidency.
 In that case, what would the USA look like without the federal highway system?

 In this version of the past, the Democratic nominee Adlai Stevenson won the presidency.
 He had campaigned to continue the significant improvements made to the country through Roosevelt’s New Deal.